apache/incubator-brooklyn-site/documentation/increase-entropy.md

 You can also just mv /dev/random then create it again linked to /dev/urandom, by issuing the following commands:

 {% highlight bash %}
+sudo mv /dev/random /dev/random-real
-sudo mv /dev/random /dev/random-real", "sudo ln -s /dev/urandom /dev/random"
+sudo ln -s /dev/urandom /dev/random
 {% endhighlight %}